International ROAS: A Guide to Calculating Your Return on Ad Spend for eCommerce Businesses

 Cost-per-acquisition (CPA): You pay when your ad leads to a conversion.
 This is best if you want people to take some form of action - whether it’s a purchase or other transaction.

 CPCs can vary widely in different industries and from one geographic location to another (even for similar search terms and keywords).
-Here’s a visual showing the average CPC around the world:
+Here’s a visual showing the average CPC around on Google by industry:

 Facebook and Instagram